 Pay for Performance is a pay strategy developed by the City of Austin to reward employees who meet or exceed job expectations.
 Pay for Performance is based on the Success Strategy Performance Review (SSPR), a tool that tells employees how well they are doing in their jobs.
 SSPR evaluation results determine who is eligible for pay increases under the program, when funds are approved by City Council.

-The City of Austin's living wage is $11.00 per hour as of September 14, 2008.
-This is the result of a City Council decision to up the Living Wage for the City of Austin.
-This wage applies only to regular city employees.
-The federal minimum wage increases to $7.25 per hour as of July 24, 2009.
+The City of Austin's living wage is $13.03 per hour as of October 2015.
+This is the result of a City Council decision to increase the Living Wage for the City of Austin.
+This wage applies to regular and temporary city employees.
+The federal minimum wage increased to $7.25 per hour as of July 24, 2009.
 For more information, please refer to the Department of Labor's Wage and Overtime Pay web page.

 The formula for employees with five (5) and up to seven (7) years is:

 Completed years of uninterrupted service (up to seven years) X .0025 X hourly rate X scheduled work week (e.g., 40) X 52 (weeks of the year) OR $500, whichever is less.